cARTano-Alliance/adapools-cartano-alliance/README.md

 # Registration

-The **cARTano Alliance ** is a group of Cardano stake pool operators that swear never stop making art.
+The **cARTano Alliance** is a group of Cardano stake pool operators that swear never stop making art.

 # Requirements:
 - Github Account
+- Pool ID
 - Discord handle
 - At least 1 Social media account of your staking pool